-Yes, we teach people disenfranchised from technology "how to" skills such as programming, Quality Assurance, Project Management, Designing, basic computer operations, and more.
-We offer a "Skills to Pay Bills" program at Technology Learning Centers (TLC) with an aim to close the gap before further advancements in technology widen it further.
+Yes, we can teach people disenfranchised from technology with the "How To" skills such as programming, Quality Assurance, Project Management, Designing, basic computer operations, and more.
+We are planning to offer a program called "Skills to Pay Bills" at Technology Learning Centers (TLC) with an aim to close the gap before further advancements in technology widen it further.

 The Digital Divide affects U.S. domestic unemployment through technology skills gaps that hurt U.S. global competitiveness, and there’s no way we can turn a blind eye to it if we truly believe in a strongly connected nation.